-Whether you’re reading journal articles to stay up-to-date in the latest medical breakthroughs, or are researching evidence for your current health writing project, having access to a library of top medical journals is essential if you care about producing quality medical writing.
+Whether you’re reading journal articles to stay up-to-date with the latest medical breakthroughs, write patient education materials or research evidence for your current health writing project, having access to a library of top medical journals is essential for producing quality medical writing.

 You may need to set aside time every day to read the latest publications, so knowing where to find credible research can save you lots of time.

 The credibility of the world’s esteemed journals may be due to their high impact factors and peer-review processes (we’ll discuss what these mean later).

 High-impact journals are highly sought after by unpublished authors and are more selective about the manuscripts they publish.

 However, it’s also important to read articles from general medical journals too – as these publish a wide range of manuscripts.

 Top medical journals have an expert peer-review process

 When sourcing evidence in your writing, it’s important to identify journals with a rigorous peer-review process.